phaserjs/phaser/README.md

 * Loader.useXDomainRequest boolean added.
 If `true` (the default is `false`) it will use XDomainRequest when loading JSON files instead of xhr.
 In rare IE edge-cases this may be required.
 You'll know if you need it (#1131 #1116)
 * Added support for Tiled objects type field (thanks @rex64 #1111)
 * Tile properties are now copied from the Tiled JSON data to the Phaser.Tile objects when parsed (thanks @beeglebug #1126)
+* All Images now have a frameData value, even if it's only one frame.
+This removes lots of engine code needed to check if images are sprite sheets or not, and simplifies game code too (thanks @lucbloom #1059)

 ### Updates